IDM-6063B-marshall/midterm/README.md

 Finally I uploaded an image of an albatross with a transparent background and added code to have it fly across the screen in a looping sin wave.
 I initially explored something more like [this p5js library repo](https://editor.p5js.org/KatalinVarga/sketches/rT-XktCX-) but I wanted to finally use sin/cos SOMEwhere so for now it moves in a very regular pattern.

 Next week I will work on the background which will be a collaged grand hall.
 I’ll need to find some Greek-looking interiors/statues/etc, make the background transparent if necessary, and then combine them in the function(setup) section.
 I’ll probably have to make some tweaks to my code based on how the background goes.
+If I have some time I also think it would be cool to link the bird and the swell so that the bird flies off if the swell is activated.

 # Milestone 1
 I want to illustrate a cover for [Piranesi](https://en.wikipedia.org/wiki/Piranesi_(novel)), by Susanna Clarke.
 In the novel, the narrator lives alone an enormous house full of statues with a grand staircase.
 The lower halls of the house are flooded and the world of the house is so huge that the narrator experiences tides.